 Start vlinsert

-node, which accepts logs at the port 9481
+node, which accepts logs

-and spreads them among the two vlstorage
+and spreads them evenly among the two vlstorage

 nodes started above: